mmcgrana/zk/README.md

 ### Server Configuration

 By default the client targets `127.0.0.1:2181`.
-To configure one or more different Zookeepers to target, export `ZOOKEPER_HOSTS` in `host:port` format with a `,` between each server.
+To configure one or more different Zookeepers to target, export `ZOOKEPER_SERVERS` in `host:port` format with a `,` between each server.
 For example:

 ```console